Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 ### 2024-01-10 - tried implementing semaphores, ran into issues
 semaphore release doesn't work after a write/read statement. semaphore release works after access semaphore, which is excpected behavior, however, putting it after a writre statement messes it up. will ask in class tomorrow. i also had trouble with semaphores not correctly updating to the number of max connections, it is fixed now.

+### 2024-01-10 - going insane, debugging semaphore not releasing issue after print statement?????

+added print statements to display the value of sem before incrementing and the value of sem after incrementing, print statement causes the semaphore to not incremenet????

 ## Carmin Vuong

 ### 2024-01-02 - started our proposal